Mercedes Aráoz

 Mercedes Rosalba Aráoz Fernández (born 5 August 1961) is a Peruvian economist, professor, and politician who served as Second Vice President of Peru from 2016 to 2020.
 At the beginning of her political career, she served as Minister of Foreign Trade and Tourism from 2006 to July 2009, after which she was appointed briefly as Minister of Production, and finally as Minister of Economy and Finance, all portfolios under the second presidency of Alan García.

 At the 2016 Peruvian general election, Aráoz ran for the Second Vice Presidency along with Pedro Pablo Kuczynski and Martin Vizcarra in the Peruvians for Change ticket, being ultimately elected in a tight run-off against Keiko Fujimori's Popular Force ticket.
 Simultaneously, she was elected to Congress for the 2016–2021 term.
 In the Kuczynski administration, she was appointed Prime Minister of Peru, serving from 17 September 2017 to 2 April 2018.
 Kuczynski resigned on 23 March 2018, following a corruption scandal, thus making Martín Vizcarra the new President of Peru; Araóz subsequently acted as the only Vice President in the Vizcarra administration.

 On 30 September 2019, a dispute between Martín Vizcarra and Congress resulted in the dissolution of Congress by the President, which in turn suspended Vizcarra and named Aráoz as Acting President.
 During the 2019–2020 Peruvian constitutional crisis, the suspension of Vizcarra was generally not recognized, forcing Aráoz to decline the claim to the presidency on 1 October 2019.
 Her resignation was accepted by Congress on 7 May 2020, leaving both Vice Presidencies vacant.

 Early life and education

-Aráoz was born in Lima and attended St. Mary's School in Magdalena del Mar, Lima.
+Aráoz was born 5 August 1961, in Lima.
+She attended St. Mary's School in Magdalena del Mar, a district of Lima.

-She then attended University of the Pacific in Lima, where she studied economics, and later obtained a Master's degree in economics and PhD in economics from the University of Miami School of Business at the University of Miami in Coral Gables, Florida in the United States.
+She then attended Universidad del Pacífico in Lima, where she studied economics, and later obtained a Master's degree in economics and PhD in economics from the University of Miami School of Business at the University of Miami in Coral Gables, Florida in the United States.

-Aráoz completed specialization courses in foreign trade policies at Harvard Kennedy School and at the Latin American Network of Commercial Policy in Buenos Aires.
-She also studied Coaching at Newfield Network, Santiago de Chile.
+Aráoz completed specialization courses in foreign trade policies at Harvard Kennedy School at Harvard University, and at the Latin American Network of Commercial Policy in Buenos Aires.
+She also studied coaching at Newfield Network at Santiago de Chile.

-Alan García administration (2006–2010)
+Career

 Foreign Trade and Tourism (2006–2009)

-On 28 July 2006, Aráoz was named as Minister of Foreign Trade and Tourism.
-During her tenure, she fostered free trade negotiations with the European Union, EFTA, China, Canada, Chile, Mexico, and Japan, among others.
+On 28 July 2006, Aráoz was named as Minister of Foreign Trade and Tourism by Peruvian president Alan García.
+During her tenure, she fostered free trade negotiations with the European Union and EFTA, and the trade agreements with the governments of Canada, China, Canada, Chile, Mexico, Japan, and others.